What is Bouquet Garni and How to Use It In Your Recipes

 Most often I've used them for making soups, stews, and stocks, although I have tried them when making sauces.
 The idea is to add flavor to whatever you are preparing, then remove and discard the herbs or tied-up satchel when done.

 A bouquet garni is good for one-time use.
 The herbs - whether dried or fresh - give up their flavor and can make a soup or stew messy if not tied together or bundled in a sachet (bag of spices) and removed when done cooking.

 Now when you are eating your delicious soup or stew, you won't be tasting bits and pieces of herbs floating around the meal.
 Nobody wants to pick out a dried stem of parsley from their food.

 Save the Stems - Don't Throw Them Out

 Now when a recipe calls for just the leaves of parsley, cilantro, rosemary or other herbs, you don't have to throw away the stems.
 Save them and use them for making a bouquet garni.
-If you aren't going to use them for a while, toss them in a zip lock bag and store in the freezer until you need them.
+If you aren't going to use them for a while, toss them in a zip-lock bag and store them in the freezer until you need them.

 Some of My Recipes Using Bouquet Garni